What is a Progressive Web App?

 What are Progressive Web Apps?

-On the surface, the term Progressive Web App might just come off as tech jargon, but PWAs are actually the next step in user-friendly app experiences that every app developer should carefully explore.
+On the surface, the term Progressive Web App might just come off as tech jargon (originally coined by Alex Russell and Frances Berriman), but PWAs are actually the next step in user-friendly app experiences that every app developer should carefully explore.

 Many users are permanently stuck on apps and rely on them for all their functions, while others prefer to make use of traditional websites.
 PWAs are a seamless bridge between those two needs.

 PWAs combine the look and feel of an app with the ease of programming of a website.
-These cutting edge apps make it easy for your users to access your content, providing a higher quality experience and happier users.
+These cutting edge apps make it easy for your users to access your content (essentially on a full-screen web page), providing a higher quality experience and happier users.

 What’s in it for you?
 Well, happy users are engaged users, and engaged users increase your revenue.
 Even better, PWAs have a direct link to increased engagement and conversions, as we’ll see later.